in28minutes/getting-started-in-5-steps/README.md

 # Begin with End in Mind
 - Help as installation guides for all courses
-- Help troubleshott installation issues especially those with Maven
+- Help troubleshoot installation issues especially those with Maven
 - Help as introduction to basic frameworks in other courses

-# Note
-- Separate installation & troubleshooting of Maven/Eclipse from the first 5 steps to learn them
-- Leave existing courses as they are - Just update the installation guide links
-- Use these for new courses

 # Overview